18F/ffd-toolkit/DEVELOPERS.md

 `3.0.0`.

 Use `eslint` to lint your JavaScript files and enforce code style and conventions for the team.
-A generic `.eslintrc` file is included in this repository.
+This repository includes a generic `.eslintrc` file.
+Use this file to setup your JavaScript linting across your team.

 #### CSS / Sass